vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

         # Specify the data source file format, set to CSV.
         source: csv

-        # Specifies how to import the data into Nebula Graph: Client or SST.
+        # Specifies how to import the data into NebulaGraph: Client or SST.
         sink: sst
       }